 I am part of the creative team for très loin, a new choreographic and installation work in development led by choreographer/artistic director Sylvie Bouchard and co-created with visual artist Ed Pien and sound artist Phil Strong (BoucharDanse, TO).

-Directing credits include Lord Sword, a new play by Douglas W. Campbell (Inter Arts Matrix), Ghost Tango, a new opera by Tim Brady and Douglas Burnett (Vocalypse, Halifax), Giiwedin, a First Nations opera by Spy Dénommé-Welch and Catherine Magowan (Laurier Opera), Spring Awakening, The Musical (Randolph Academy for the Performing Arts), The Salome Dancer, opera by Tim Brady and John Sobol (NUMUS, KW), and the premiere of Barbara Croall’s Manidoog (Trio D’Argento, Music Toronto).
+Directing credits include Lord Sword, a new play by Douglas W. Campbell (Inter Arts Matrix), Ghost Tango, a new opera by Tim Brady and Douglas Burnett (Vocalypse, Halifax), Giiwedin, a First Nations opera by Spy Dénommé-Welch and Catherine Magowan (Laurier Opera), Spring Awakening, The Musical (Randolph Academy for the Performing Arts), The Salome Dancer, opera by Tim Brady and John Sobol (NUMUS, Kitchener), and the premiere of Barbara Croall’s Manidoog (Trio D’Argento, Music Toronto).

 I work as a facilitating director on the development of new work in theatre and opera, including Six Revolutions, opera by Tim Brady and Guillaume Côté (Atelier Lyrique de l’opéra de Montréal), and The Bell by Rafic Ali Ahmad for (Theatre Mada, Kitchener).